ovravosinos/personal_website_Dec2022/content/authors/admin/_index.md

 highlight_name: false
 ---

 **About:** I am a PhD student in Economics at New York University.
-I am a microeconomic theorist and also have interests in experimental economics.
+I am a microeconomic theorist with broad interests, including in mechanism design, game theory, and theoretical industrial organization.
+I also wotk in experimental economics.
 {style="text-align: justify;"}

 I am on the 2024-25 academic job market.